Policy

 1. Policy Purpose

-The purpose of this policy is to ensure that individuals who interact with non-public information technology (IT) resources under the control of the University of Wisconsin (UW) System are exposed to information security awareness materials commensurate with their role within the UW System.
+To ensure that individuals who interact with non-public information technology (IT) resources under the control of the University of Wisconsin (UW) System are exposed to information security awareness materials commensurate with their role.

 2. Responsible UW System Officer

-UW System Associate Vice President (AVP) for Information Security
+UW System Associate Vice President for Information Security

-This policy applies to authorized users who are issued digital credentials to access non-public IT resources under the control of the UW System including but not limited to: currently enrolled students, employees, authorized contractors, vendors, volunteers, and other authorized users as determined by UW institutions.
+This policy applies to authorized users who are issued digital credentials to access non-public IT resources under the control of the UW System including but not limited to: employees, currently enrolled students, and other authorized users as determined by UW institutions.

 4. Background